Turbulent transport regimes in the presence of an X-point magnetic configuration: Model of electrostatic turbulence with an X-point magnetic configuration

 Another aspect that has to be emphasized is that a physical turbulent system governed by the 2D Euler equation can undergo a process of condensation, namely a transfer of energy towards the lowest wavenumber allowed by the geometry and the boundary conditions, corresponding to an inverse cascade of energy towards the largest spatial scale.
 It can be shown that the fundamental parameter separating the regimes of condensation and non-condensation is a characteristic wavenumber obtained as $k^2_c=\frac{\bar{\Omega}}{\bar{K}}$.
 The inverse of $k_c$ corresponds to the spatial size of the vortices that will dominate the dynamics once the transient initial phase is ended and equilibrium is reached.
 Therefore, a small value of $k_c$ indicates that the system will condensate, whereas a large one will lead to an equilibrium characterized by vortices of many different sizes exchanging energy without a preferred direction in the $k$ space (we remark that this occurs solely in the ideal inviscid case, given that the usual viscous term has a form $\propto k^4$ in the Fourier space, causing high-wavenumber modes to be heavily suppressed in the late stages of the system evolution).
 The precise value of the threshold between the two regimes can be empirically determined for each specific physical system under consideration, the former being dependent on the geometry taken into account and the choice of length and time scales used to define dimensionless coordinates.
-In our case, for instance, it turns out that condensation is achieved by choosing the initial non-zero Fourier mode such that it results $k_c^2\simeq 10$, whereas the non-condensation scenario is reproduced for $k_c^2\simeq 60$.
+In our case, for instance, it turns out (see also \cite{10.1063/1.861243}) that condensation is achieved by choosing the initial non-zero Fourier mode such that it results $k_c^2\simeq 10$, whereas the non-condensation scenario is reproduced for $k_c^2\simeq 60$.
+These values for the characteristic wavenumbers are obtained by initializing the simulation with all modes to zero except for $k^2=\ell^2+m^2=5$ or $13$ in the first case and $k^2=52$ or $85$ in the absence of condensation.
+The amplitudes of the initial modes are set in order to have the total energy of the system $\bar{K}=1.4 \times 10^{-3}$.